 The financial position of the Company is presented in the balance sheet.
-The total shareholders' funds as at 31 December 2023 was £1,181,000 (2022: £998,000).
-The directors are closely monitoring cash flows, having prepared forecasts to the end of 2025 when the legal basis for the current commissioning agreement with Hull City Council comes to an end.
+The total shareholders' funds as at 31 December 2024 was £1,191,000 (2023: £1,181,000).
+The directors are closely monitoring cash flows, having prepared forecasts to the end of 2027 when the legal basis for the current commissioning agreement with Hull City Council comes to an end.
 Whilst new projects remain uncertain, the directors are satisfied, based on those schemes which are currently contracted, that the Company will have adequate resources to meet its obligations as they fall due from the twelve months of signing these financial statements.

-In addition, included in creditors is £60,000 (2022: £120,000) due to Sewell Investments Limited, which is an unsecured interest free loan.
-This loan is repayable over the next year if the Company meet their financial projections.
+In addition, included in creditors is £nil (2023: £60,000) due to Sewell Investments Limited, which was an unsecured interest free loan.
+This loan was repaid in the financial year.
 As such, based on these facts and projections the directors have a reasonable expectation that the Company and the Group of which it is part, have adequate resources to continue in operational existence for the foreseeable future.
 The Company therefore continues to adopt the going concern basis in preparing its financial statements.

 The Company prepares cash flow forecasts covering the expected life of the asset and so including the 12 month period from the date the financial statements are signed.
 In drawing up these forecasts, the directors have made assumptions based upon their view of the current and future economic conditions that will prevail over the forecast period.
-Based on these forecasts the directors have a reasonable expectation that the Company has adequate resources to continue in in operational existence for the foreseeable future.
+Based on these forecasts the directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.